dhmspector/ZeitSatTrack/README.md

 > See [ZeitSatTrack Delegate](#ZeitSatTrack-Delegate) for more on receiving automatic updates of observed satellites.

 ## Getting Satellite Positions
-Once the _ZeitSatTrack_ manager has been initialized and configured with one or more TLE data sets, satellites can be queried to determine theur positions by calling:
+Once the _ZeitSatTrack_ manager has been initialized and configured with one or more TLE data sets, satellites can be queried to determine their positions by calling:

 ```swift
 func locationForSatelliteNamed( _ name: String, targetDate: Date? = nil) -> GeoCoordinates?